eduolalo/moment-business-days/README.md

    workingWeekdays: [1,2,3,4,5,6]
 });

-// Specifies days form 1 to 6 as a workingday, thus monday to saturday
+// Specifies days form 1 to 6 as a workingday, thus Monday to Saturday
-// When ommiting this configuration parameter, workingdays as used based on locale default
+// When omitting this configuration parameter, workingdays as used based on locale default

 ````
 #### Run Tests: